kmilo7204/Finding_Lane_Lines/README.md

  - OpenCV

 ## Script
 Access the [Jupyter Notebook](https://github.com/kmilo7204/Finding_Lane_Lines/blob/master/Finding_Lane_Lines.ipynb) of the project.
-In it, the approach is explained and the result for each step is shown in an image.
+In it, the approach is explained in depth and the result for each step can be seen.

 ## Approach
 The approach used in this project consists in seven steps: